REVIVAL, REVIVAL What is Revival !!!!!

 Revival is an extraordinary work of the Holy Spirit producing exceptional results…….
 The re-entry of Christ’s manifest presence – Richard Owen Roberts

-Christ showing up in an extraordinarily powerful new way, to significantly overthrow the status quo and establish the claims of His kingdom afresh – Steve Hawthorne
+Christ showing up in a compelling new way to significantly overthrow the status quo and establish the claims of His kingdom afresh – Steve Hawthorne

-In revival, there is a fresh focus on Christ’s person (who He is to us, especially His character as God’s Son) and on His passion (who He is for us, especially in His death, resurrection, and ascension).
+There is a fresh focus in revival on Christ’s person (who He is to us, especially His character as God’s Son) and on His passion (who He is for us, especially in His death, resurrection, and ascension).
 As a result, we experience together in new ways the fullness of Christ’s life over us (as He rules over us as Lord and Head of the church) and in us (as He indwells us with His resurrection power).
-All of this presses us into new involvements in the fulfillment of Christ’s mission, where we live and among the nations, as He carries out His purposes (through us), and as He establishes His preeminence among many peoples (going out ahead of us to lead His global cause to victory and to bring about the consummation of history) – David Bryant
+All of this presses us into new involvements in the fulfilment of Christ’s mission, where we live and among the nations, as He carries out His purposes (through us), and as He establishes His preeminence among many peoples (going out ahead of us to lead His global cause to victory and to bring about the consummation of history) – David Bryant.

 The imparting of life to those who are dead, and the imparting of health to those who are dying – James Buchanan